 We've all heard about super-fast broadband and 5G mobile - how can we be connected?
-Our work with the Greater Lincolnshire Combined County Authority will support all of this.
+Our work with the other councils across Greater Lincolnshire will support all of this.

 How can digital technology help us provide up-to-date information to our residents when they want it?
 For example, we are looking at whether we could we use digital assistants to tell people about bin collections or changes to service.